BBVA/kapow/docs/source/examples/index.rst

    example-1.pow   example-2.pow
    $ kapow server <(cat pow-files/*.pow)

-Add a new route
+Add a New Route
 +++++++++++++++

 .. warning::

-    Be aware when you defined more than routes in same path, only first routed added will be resolved.
+    Be aware that if you register more than one route with same path, only the first route added will be used.

     For example, if you add these routes:

     1. http://localhost:8080/echo
     2. http://localhost:8080/echo/{message}

-    Only first one route will be resolved.
+    only first one will be used.

 **GET route**